woo-j/triton/README.md

 * Emulation of 8080
 * Output to screen using port 5 and correct fonts
 * Output to LEDs using port 3
-* Monitor options P J E R G A D H L I O W M V N
+* Monitor options P J E R G A D H L I O W M V N X
 * Push buttons PB1-PB4 mapped to F1-F4
 * Tape I/O to static file "TAPE"
+* Writing/Running/Saving/Loading BASIC programs
+* Audio 'Beep' on error

 Things which kind of work:
 * Keyboard emulation has only been tested with UK keyboard